home-assistant/home-assistant.io/source/_integrations/zha.markdown

 1. Turn on your Hue bulb you want to reset
 2. Hold the Dimmer Switch near your bulb (< 10 cm)
 3. Press and hold the (I)/(ON) and (O)/(OFF) buttons of the Dimmer Switch for about 10 seconds until your bulb starts to blink
-4. Your bulb should stop blinking and eventually turning on again.
+4. Your bulb should stop blinking and eventually turn on again.
 At the same time, a green light on the top left of your remote indicates that your bulb has been successfully reset to factory settings.

 #### hue-thief